Eyelid Lift Before After

 What is Ptosis?

 Ptosis is the medical term for droopy eyelids.
 It’s the sagging or downward displacement of the upper eyelid, which can happen in one or both eyes.
 It can be barely noticeable or bad enough to affect your vision.
-Besides vision, ptosis can also change the shape of your face, making you look tired, old or less alert.
+Besides vision, ptosis can also change the shape of your face, making you look tired, older or less alert.

 Types of Droopy Eyelids